 something?
 Renaissance Wax, maybe?

-I do not believe that most 17th century oil
+I believe that most 17th century oil

 on copper panels were not coated on the back.
 There are even a few instances